potato667/dragonblocks/README.md

 3. Pull Request/Issue for bug fixes.
 4. Pull Request/Issue to make the project much better and to be more-usable by Beginners.
 5. Pull Request/Issue to make naming of Blocks more simple, Or to fix the naming.

+## Discord

+You can join the Discord channel from [DragonRuby Discord Server](https://discord.dragonruby.org), Then in `COMMUNITY` section the channel named `oss-blocky` XD

 ## License